Quintessential inflation and cosmological seesaw Mechanism: reheating and observational constraints: Dynamical evolution of the scalar field

 \section{Dynamical evolution of the scalar field}

 In this section, we want to calculate the value of the scalar field and its derivative.
+In this model, as always happens in quintessential inflation, the early inflation is followed up by a kination phase, which is essential to match the model with the Hot Big Bang.
+Effectively, immediately after the end of inflation the potential is so low that the kinetic energy density of the inflaton field dominates, that is, the universe enters in a kination phase, which is characterised by an effective Equation of State (EoS) parameter $w_{eff}$ equal to $1$ because the potential is negligible.
+Thus, the energy density of the scalar field decreases as $a^{-6}$, being $a$ the scale factor.
+On the contrary, the particles produced during the phase transition between inflation and kination, whose energy density decreases as $a^{-4}$, will eventually dominate and the universe will become reheated.

+\begin{remark} Note that this kination phase is not needed in standard inflation where the inflaton field loses all its energy oscillating in the deep well of the potential and producing the particles that will reheat the universe. \end{remark}

-Analytical calculations can be done disregarding the potential during kination because during this epoch the potential energy of the field is negligible.
+Then, taking into account the importance of the kination phase in quintessential inflation, analytical calculations can be done disregarding the potential during kination because during this epoch the potential energy of the field is negligible.
 Then, since during kination one has $a\propto t^{1/3}\Longrightarrow H=\frac{1}{3t}$, using the Friedmann equation the dynamics in this regime will be

 where we use by definition \cite{Joyce:1996cp,Spokoiny:1993kt} as the beginning of the kination the moment when the Equation of State parameter is close to $1$, which coincides when the derivative of the field is maximum, corresponding to $\varphi_{kin}\approx -0.03M_{pl}$ and $w_{\varphi}\approx 0.99$ for $\gamma=\xi=122$.